Saturday, January 28, 2017

 Rock Solid Reality,

-no matter the fearsome ambiquity on the surface of
+no matter the fearsome ambiquity on

 our everyday life out here